 Detroit will take part in a joint dual-broadcast between Washington, DC and Detroit, Michigan for the National Plenary Broadcast.
-In addition to this national programming, our local programming will include three session:
+In addition to this national programming, local programming will include three sessions.

 Andrew Dunlap, SmithGroupJJR, AIA Detroit Treasurer (Moderator)

 Kelly Lyons, AIA Detroit ABC:D Program

 Bryan Cook, NOMA Project Pipeline

 Tracey Alfonsi, CAM 3D Program

 09:30 - 10:30a Thought Leadership in Practice